 "These girls competed.
 They didn't quit," Collins said.
 "That's one thing about these girls, they don't quit. year and that was frustrating.
-Now, these girls feel like they can win but we had too many turnovers in pleased with his squad's the first half.
-Sometimes, this is actually more frusthink it was 13 or 14.
+Now, these girls feel like they can win but we had too many turnovers in this is actually more frusthink it was 13 or 14.
 If we don't have those, maybe we're not down 11 at halftime and then, we have a chance to win."
 Blair, a 6-3 sophomore, "We took our lumps last was the only Central player to post double figures in the scoring column Tuesday night against the Lady Devils.
 Halls, meanwhile, got 21 points freshman Macy trating.
 We had too many Kirby and 20 from Riggs.
 The Lady Devils made nine field goals in the first half; six of those came from beyond the 3-point arc.
 Riggs finished the game with four treys.
 Kirby had three, while Emma Cummings and Cailin Weaver made one each.
-Halls first-year coach Tom Poisal said that he was pleased with his young team, which missed seven free throws in the second Continued on page 2 NOW OPEN!
-One of the largest vendor malls in America roof!
+Halls first-year coach Tom Poisal said that he was pleased with his young team, which missed seven free throws in the second half.
+Continued on page 2 www.megapeddlersmart.com The Knoxville FOCUS